wrybread/Python-Security-Camera-Timelapser/README.md

 # Python-Security-Camera-Image-Downloader-For-Timelapses
-These are the scripts I wrote to build this timelapse:
+These are the scripts I used to build this timelapse:

 https://vimeo.com/316945847